roggersanguzu/CYBER-SHUJAA-CISCO-ETHICAL-HACKER-TRAINING/README.md

 *-n: Show numerical addresses instead of resolving hostnames.
 *-a: Show all connections and listening ports.
 *-p: Show the process ID (PID) and name of the program to which each socket belongs.

 # Vulnerability Scans.
 * nmap -sV --script vulners --script-args mincvss=4 h4cker.org

+# SearchSpoilt.
+* After doing a thorough search, then the searchsploit ..........The Vulnerability Website........... // This givens all the Sources of understanding the Vulnerability.
+* enum4linux .......IPaddress/Domain Name..........// This command is is used to provide information about the users, groups , privileges and password strength on the
+* Target machine.